MichaIng/DietPi-Docs/docs/hardware.md

 ### StarFive

-[StarFive](https://www.starfivetech.com/en/site/soc) offers a RISC-V board, the [VisionFive 2](https://doc-en.rvspace.org/VisionFive2/PDF/VisionFive2_Datasheet.pdf) (started as a Kickstarter project): The board contains a quad-core RISC-V JH7110 system with 2/4/8 GB of RAM and many other bells and whistles of the Raspberry Pi type world.
+[StarFive](https://www.starfivetech.com/en/site/soc) is a RISC-V SoC and SBC manufacturer and offers the [VisionFive 2](https://www.starfivetech.com/uploads/VisionFive%202%20isionDocumentation.pdf), started as a [Kickstarter project](https://www.kickstarter.com/projects/starfive/visionfive-2).
+The board contains a quad-core RISC-V JH7110 SoC, 2/4/8 GiB of RAM and many other bells and whistles of the Raspberry Pi type world.

 ![StarFive VisionFive 2 photo](assets/images/riscv-starfive-visionfive2.jpg){: width="500" height="420" loading="lazy"}